Bi-BitArt/HarvardX-ML-Portfolio/section04_random_forest/note.md

 ### **Key Idea:**
 Permutation Importance measures feature importance by **destroying the feature’s information (via shuffling) and observing how much the model’s accuracy drops.**

+## Key Concepts from Video 4

+### Missing Data

+Real-world datasets most often having missing values.
+When dealing with missing data, we can impute as usual.
+However, there is another strategy for handling missing data in trees: called **surrogate splits**.

+Basically, we find alternative splits, which we refer to as surrogate splits that can be used during prediciton.

+### Surrogate Splits

+1. **Regular Split First**
+   - The tree algorithm chooses the best predictor and threshold for the main split (as usual).

+2. **Find Surrogates**
+   - If a value is missing for the main split feature, the algorithm looks for other predictors that best **mimic** the split decision.
+   - These backup splits are called **surrogate splits**.

+3. **Use in Prediction**
+   - During prediction, if the primary splitting feature is missing for a data point, the tree will fall back to the surrogate split(s).
+   - This ensures the model can still classify/regress the observation without discarding it.

+### Why Surrogate Splits Matter
+- Allow trees to handle missing data **without imputation**.
+- Preserve information that might otherwise be lost.
+- Especially useful when missingness is frequent or systematic.

+**Key Idea:**
+Surrogate splits act as **backup rules** that approximate the main split, so the tree can continue making decisions even when some values are missing.
+If the value needed for the main split is missing, the model automatically falls back on a surrogate split (a similar rule based on another feature) to decide the path.

+## Key Concepts from Video 5

+### Imbalanced Data

+- Accuracy is a great measure, but only when you have balanced datasets (false negative and false positive counts are close and have similar costs).

+In case of imbalanced datasets, **F1** os a better option.

+`F1 = 2 (Recall * Precision) / (Recall + Precision)`

+- IF the costs and false negatives & false positives are different, the ROC curve allows us to find the classification threshold that gives the best trade-off between FP rate and TP rate, which we need in this time.

+We summarize the ROC by computing the Area Under the ROC curve (AUC).

+### Dealing with Imbalanced Classes

+There are three main ways of dealing with imbalanced classes: undersampling, oversampling, and class weighting.

+1. Undersampling

+#### Random Sampling

+Randomly sample from majority class with or without replacement.

+#### Near Miss

+Select data points by using simple heuristics like finding samples from which the average distance to some data points of miority class is smallest.

+Reduce the number of samples in the majority class.

+Pros: Faster, smaller dataset.

+Cons: May lose useful information.

+2. Oversampling

+Increase the number of samples in the minority class (e.g., duplicating or generating synthetic data like SMOTE).

+Pros: Keeps all original data.

+Cons: Risk of overfitting if data is just duplicated.

+3. Class Weighting

+Assign higher weight (importance) to the minority class in the model’s loss function.

+Pros: No change to dataset size.

+Cons: Might make model sensitive to noise in minority class.